Getting the Best Price for Your Home

 10 Qualities to look for in an agent

-What should you look for an agent?
+What should you look for in an agent?
 If an agent doesn’t check out in the affirmative to any of the following, they are probably not worth considering.

 Good agents can give you a realistic guide on what you can expect for your property.
 You probably have a sale figure in mind; however, your agent should honestly inform you how realistic this figure might be based on market conditions and local supply and demand.